Digital Post

 • see your old Digital Post – and of course receive new Digital Post.

-• change between mailboxes with few clicks, If another person has granted you read only access to his or her Digital Post.
+• change between mailboxes with a few clicks, if another person has granted you read only access to his or her Digital Post.

-• also easily change between to your business’ mailbox if you use your private NemID for businesses or if you have had access to an association’s Digital Post.
+• also easily change between to your business’ mailbox if you use your private MitID for businesses or if you have had access to an association’s Digital Post.

 Where can you get the app?